gzukowski/books-exch/README.md

 - Update the `docker-compose.yml` file to configure your services, volumes, and networks as necessary.
 - Modify the Django settings in `settings.py` to match your environment.

+## Current Status
+⚠️ Caution: This version of the app is only intended for development.
+The production environment is not yet ready. ⚠️